As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 As you may have noticed, squash blossoms are yellow.
 As such, squash vine borer moths are highly attracted to the color yellow.

 Many gardeners/farmers have luck trapping and drowning squash vine borers by placing a yellow bowl full of water in the garden.
-The color attracts the moths to the bowl, they get trapped in the water, soon drowning.
+The color attracts the moths to the bowl.
+They then get trapped in the water and soon drown.

 This method isn’t 100% effective but its a good way to control the moth’s populations and determine when and if the moths are out.
-In our area, we have two waves of moths-one in late spring/early summer and another wave in August.
+In our area, we have two big waves of squash vine borer moths: one in late spring/early summer and another wave in August.

 Using your q-tip, collect pollen from your male flowers (the ones that don’t appear to have tiny fruit at the base of the flower) and rub the pollen on the stigma of the female flowers (the ones that have miniature versions of the fruit at the base of the flower).
 Then cover your plants back up.